 Cook pasta in a large pot of boiling water with salt until barely al dente.

 While pasta is cooking, heat oil in a large skillet over medium-high heat.
-Add red onion, garlic, anchovies, and red bell pepper.
+Add red onion, garlic, anchovies, and red bell pepper flakes.
 Cook, stirring, until garlic is fragrant and onion is slightly caramelized, about 2-4 minutes.

 Add tomatoes and their juice, breaking them up by hand.
 Stir in capers and olives.
 Bring to a boil; reduce heat.
 Simmer until thickened, approx 8-10 min.
 Stir in arugula and simmer for a minute until slightly wilted.